 SFWA Staff and Support

-Kate Baker, Director of Operations
+Kate Baker, Executive Director

 When not managing the daily operations of SFWA, Kate Baker is the two-time Hugo Award and World Fantasy Award winning Podcast Director and Non-Fiction Editor for Clarkesworld Magazine.
 She has narrated over 350 short stories/audio books/poems.
 She has also read for various other venues such as StarShipSofa, Escape Pod, The Drabblecast, Cast of Wonders, and Fantasy Magazine.